If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 Assuming you already have a sales force, observe and interview these professionals, and the answer to their success in that position will already be a big step forward when looking for new employees.

-In addition, talk to old customers of your business, and understand what was done at the time of closing (and in the continuity of that service provided).
+In addition, talk to former customers of your business and understand what was done at the time of closing (and in the continuity of that service).
 These are certainly the skills you should focus on when looking at the right salesperson.
-In this case, some criticisms will also be revealed (which is normal), and here will be the complementary points that are missing in your current team, and that can greatly enrich your future process.
+In this case, some criticisms will also be revealed (which is normal), and here are the complementary points that are missing from your current team and that can greatly enrich your future process.

 Step 2.
 Don't make generic job descriptions.

 The old "If you are motivated, full of energy and dedicated" will not help you when it comes to filtering the professional you need.
-As characteristics like these are subjective, it is best to assess them during the interview.
+As these characteristics are subjective, it is best to assess them during the interview.

 (And of course, don't forget to highlight the benefits of the position).